djangonaut-space/program/navigators.md

 In this 8-week program, Djangonauts will be asked to take responsibility for their growth and improvement, as it's a semi-structured self-paced program; however, you are there to help guide them by sharing your methodologies, resources, tips and experience.
+Detailed guidance about Navigators can be found in the [Navigator workbook](https://djangonaut.space/resource/captain-workbook/).

 - Your goal is to be a guide and not a teacher.
 If you have the time to teach someone the fundamentals in git, please do, but know that isn't required.
 In this scenario, you